 5. Carvings and small objects

 Black walnut is a popular choice for carving.
-Because it has rich color, grain and it is easy to carve using machines and hand tools.
-Wood has oily nature that makes it easier to curve and give a shiny and smooth finish.
+It has rich color and grain and is easy to carve using machines and hand tools.
+Wood has oily nature that makes it easier to curve and gives a shiny and smooth finish.

 6. Interior Trim

-Walnut is also used for interior trim.
-Because this finishes well and looks attractive.
-It can be shaped easily by small tools.
+Walnut is also used for interior trim because it finishes well and looks attractive.
+It can be easily shaped with small tools.

 Working With Walnut Wood

-Usually easy to work with hand and machine tools.
-But due to irregular and interlock grain patterns, planer operation can be difficult.
+Usually, Walnut is easy to work with hand and machine tools.
+But planer operation can be difficult due to irregular and interlock grain patterns.
+Walnut wood holds nails and screws very well because the Walnut’s density is medium-hard.

 Walnut wood can be a bit difficult to achieve a smooth finish.
-Finer sandpaper is required for a smooth and great finish.
+Finer sandpaper is required for a smooth and excellent finish.
 Hand sanding will be much better than machine sanding.

 How to Stain Walnut Wood?

-Most people prefer to stain light-colored wood and it is easy to do so.
-Walnut can be finished with or without stain.
-Because it looks great even without stains.
-Most people do not like to stain walnuts, because of their rich natural color.
+Most people prefer to stain light-colored wood, and it is easy to do so.
+Walnut wood looks great with or without stain because of its color.
+Most people do not prefer to stain because of the natural color of walnuts.

-If you want to stain, So let’s see how walnuts can be stained.
+Let’s see how walnuts can be stained if you want to stain.
 First of all, the wood surface has to be prepared for stain.
 Just follow these steps.

-Light sanding: In the first step, we have to do a light sanding, parallel to the grain, So that the surface becomes smooth and clean.
-Clean any kind of external stains thoroughly.
-After this, clean the wood surface with a dry cloth before moving to the next step.
+Light sanding: In the first step, we have to do a soft sanding parallel to the grain so the surface becomes smooth and clean.
+Clean any external stains thoroughly.
+After this, clean the wood surface with a dry cloth.

 Apply Sanding Sealer: In this step, we use a sanding sealer.
-A sanding sealer is a wonderful clear liquid base finish that is applied after sanding.
-Sanding sealer helps improve the condition of stain and seal the open pores of the wood.
+Sanding sealer is a wonderful clear liquid base finish applied after sanding.
+Sanding sealer helps to condition the stain and seal the wood’s open pores.

 Apply an oil-based Stain: Apply two coats of stain with light hands.
-Keep a gap of one hour between both the coats.
-After the final coats, you get a gorgeous consistent color across the board.
+Keep a gap of one hour between both coats.
+After the final coats, you get a gorgeous, consistent color across the board.

-Walnut is more expensive than many other hardwoods, but it justifies its value.
-It is expensive hardwood because it is rarer and high in demand.
-Walnut is a very beautiful wood that people like to use.
-We know, every great thing has value.
+Walnut is more expensive than other hardwoods, but it justifies its value.
+It is costly hardwood because it is rarer and high in demand.
+We know every great thing has value.